Meet Lori Davidson. She’s giving forward by sharing her skills with Millennials to help them achieve their potential.

-In addition to the pride of investing in a cause close to her heart, Lori appreciates the opportunity to work side-by-side with a small and mighty team, comprised of mostly Millennials (people born in the 1980s to the early 2000s).
+In addition to the pride of investing in a cause close to her heart, Lori appreciates the opportunity to work side-by-side with a small and mighty team, comprised of mostly Millennials.
 “I love the energy and commitment from the team at NWEI.
 The staff are subject matter experts in environmental studies, and I’ve learned so much from them,” Lori comments.
 “And I know that I have been effective in my communications work because I often I hear staff members say something that I would have said!”

 Lori’s Tips for Giving Forward